raspberrypilearning/integer-classifier/en/step_2.md

 --- task ---

-Before you change, make sure you save the notebook to your drive so you can keep your work!
+Before you change anything, make sure you save the notebook to your drive so you can keep your work!
 Choose `File > Save a copy in Drive` and sign in to your Google account if prompted.

 ![The 'File' menu in Google Colab, with 'Save a copy in Drive' highlighted.](images/save_to_drive.png)